-We sponsored a workshop for young people at this year’s Cheltenham Literature Festival.
-You can read more about it, along with our top tips for writing for children, in an earlier blog post.
+We sponsored a workshop for young people at this year’s Cheltenham Literature Festival, and you can read more about it, along with our top tips for writing for children, in an earlier blog post.
 But what about the rest of the festival?

 Simon Armitage was probably the most contrasting event I could have booked onto next at Cheltenham Literature Festival.
 He seems like the Daddy of contemporary poetry to me – someone who you don’t quite believe exists!
 I loved hearing about his latest book, Walking Away, which is about the time he spent walking along the South West Coast Path.
-I particularly remember the lists he read out.
-The first of adjectives describing the colour of the sand, and the second of the objects he found in the sock passed round nightly for donations after he had given a reading.
-His dry Yorkshire sense of humour is what I like so much about him.
-Fangirl that I am, I just had to get a copy of his book signed.
-I can’t wait to read it!
+I particularly remember the lists he read out – the first of adjectives describing the colour of the sand, and the second of the objects he found in the sock passed round nightly for donations after he had given a reading.
+I like his dry Yorkshire sense of humour.
+Fangirl that I am, I just had to get a copy of his book signed, and I can’t wait to read it!

 On a historical note, I then went to listen to Alexander McCall Smith talking about W. H. Auden.
 I have to admit it’s been a long time since I’ve read any Auden so I thought this might go over my head, but he succeeded in bringing Auden’s work to life remarkably, and his enthusiasm was infectious.
 I especially liked the way he wrote Auden’s literary executor, Edward Mendelson, into one of his books on his request!

-After hearing from – and also about – the great and the good, it brought the Cheltenham Literature Festival to a nice close to attend the Gloucestershire Writers’ Network.
-To hear the poets and short story writers who had been selected for their anthology reading their work aloud.
+After hearing from – and about – the great and the good, it brought the Cheltenham Literature Festival to a nice close to attend the Gloucestershire Writers’ Network and hear the poets and short story writers who had been selected for their anthology reading their work aloud.
 All of them are good and maybe some of them will go down in history as great!

 Help For Writers is proudly powered by WordPress